debnsuma/vhol-ray-train/README.md

 This allows training larger batches and reduces training time proportionally to the number of GPUs.

+For **large models that don't fit in a single GPU's memory**, you can use:
+- **FSDP2 (Fully Sharded Data Parallel)**: PyTorch's native solution for model sharding across GPUs
+- **DeepSpeed ZeRO**: Microsoft's memory optimization technology that partitions optimizer states, gradients, and parameters

 ## PyTorch DistributedDataParallel (DDP)

 [DistributedDataParallel](https://docs.pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html) is PyTorch's native solution for distributed training: